Weak topology: Hilbert spaces

-form an orthonormal basis.
+forms an orthonormal basis.
 In particular, the (strong) limit of $\psi_k$ as k → ∞ does not exist.
-On the other hand, by the Riemann–Lebesgue lemma, the weak limit exists and is zero.
+On the other hand, being an orthonormal sequence in a Hilbert space, it must converge weakly to zero, by the Riesz representation theorem, Bessel's inequality, and the nth-term test for series.
+Alternatively, the Riemann–Lebesgue lemma can be used to show that the weak limit exists and is zero.

 Distributions

 One normally obtains spaces of distributions by forming the strong dual of a space of test functions (such as the compactly supported smooth functions on $\mathbb{R}^n$).
 In an alternative construction of such spaces, one can take the weak dual of a space of test functions inside a Hilbert space such as L^{2}.
 Thus one is led to consider the idea of a rigged Hilbert space.

 Weak topology induced by the algebraic dual

 Suppose that X is a vector space and X^{#} is the algebraic dual space of X (i.e. the vector space of all linear functionals on X).
 If X is endowed with the weak topology induced by X^{#} then the continuous dual space of X is X^{#}, every bounded subset of X is contained in a finite-dimensional vector subspace of X, every vector subspace of X is closed and has a topological complement.